Math is Fun

 Volume is Length by Width by Height

-To convert Volume, simply remember that volume is length by width by depth:
+To convert Volume, remember that volume is length by width by height:

-So, you need to convert once for the length and once again for the width and once more for the depth.
+So, we need to convert once for the length and once again for the width and once more for the height.
 It is that easy:

 Just do the length conversion three times.